iamarcel/samyn.co/content/post/the-ultimate-morning.md

 ## Creating Energy

 This is one of those things people have difficulty accepting.
-I get it---I'm lazy, you're lazy, just human are lazy.
+I get it---I'm lazy, you're maybe sometimes a tiny bit lazy, just humans are lazy.
 But at some point, you make the click and you realize: energy is something you *generate*!
 It's not like a daily lottery or something---there are specific things you can do that will make you feel alert, awake and full of energy.

 And I think the first few seconds after your alarm clock goes off---they're crucial here.
 That's the moment when your brain is deciding whether it wants to